iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/login.md

 iVP Planning automatically opens an external browser page that guides you through the login.
 If no new window is opening, check if any open web browser opened a new tab.
 If this does however not work as intended, close your browser, restart iVP Planning and check if a web page opens up.

-## You have a Microsoft account but no access to iVP Planning
+## You have logged in sucessfully but no access to iVP Planning

-Please check your email account for an invitation to iVP Planning and follow the steps in this email.
-In case you do not have an email in your account: make sure to check the spam folder and contact your local administrator.
+Please check your used account for an email-invitation to iVP Planning and follow the steps in this email.
+Make sure to check the spam folder and contact your local administrator in case this does not resolve this issue.

 ## Error Message AADSTS50020